Travel off the beaten path, off season, off limits

 Where did it all start

 It took me more than 1 year to finally stop rushing with my hectic life and postponing this project.
-The first idea about Travel Off came to my mind in a crucial moment in my work life end of 2017, when I was quitting my job as manager of a tourism cooperative and was considering to start a travel business on my own.
+The first idea came to my mind in a crucial moment in my work life end of 2017, when I was quitting my job as manager of a tourism cooperative and was considering to start a travel business on my own.

 The name sounded just perfect and I was very proud of my new project.
 Unfortunately, I got discouraged by some burocratic matters that pushed me to put everything aside for a while.
 So I accepted a ready-to-start job that happened right at that time, making me to think it was a sign of destiny.
 Anyway, nothing happens for no reason.
 I’ve had indeed an amazing experience for one year working to develop adventure travel products in Tuscany, which was fun.
 But most importantly, it helped me to understand what I want, or better, what I don’t want.